krishuuu-p/lcpb/README.md

 Welcome to the documentation for **LeetCode Problem Buddy (LCPB)**, a VS Code extension designed to simplify the process of testing LeetCode problems on your local machine.
 This extension allows you to fetch LeetCode problems (using the [leetcode-query](https://www.npmjs.com/package/leetcode-query) API), test them against the provided test cases or custom test cases, and even add test cases from local text files.

-All of this is accomplished without the need to manually write driver code!
-The driver code is automatically generated based on the problem being worked on.
-However, due to the vast variety of problems on LeetCode and the tight development timeline, not all edge cases could be addressed.
-Problems with parameters involving pointer data types (excluding `TreeNode`, which is handled consistently) may require you to write the driver code manually.
+All of this is accomplished without the need to manually write driver code, as the driver code is automatically generated based on the problem being worked on.
+While this approach significantly streamlines development, the complexity of LeetCode's diverse problem set and tight development timeline present challenges in comprehensively addressing all edge cases.
+Specifically, problems involving pointer data types (with the exception of consistently handled `TreeNode`) may necessitate manual driver code implementation, particularly due to the varied definitions of custom types like `Node` or `ListNode`.

 ## Key Assumptions